HabitatFramework/UserGuide/glossary/glossary.rst

 	TOID
 		A unique **TO** \pographical **ID**\ entifier applied to features in Ordnance Survey's MasterMap product.
 See :ref:`habitat_framework` for more details.

+	UKHab
+		The UK Habitat Classification System - a new, free-to-use, unified and comprehensive approach to classifying habitats, designed to provide a simple and robust approach to survey and monitoring for the 21st century.
+See `ukhab.org/ <https://ukhab.org/>`_ for more information.

 	Vague Date
 		A specific date, range of dates or imprecise date that can be specified in a variety of formats (e.g. '23 Mar 1987', 'Mar 1987 - Jun 1987', 'Spring 1987').